 1-3.
-Ensuring Anti-corruption
+Anti-corruption and Bribery

-- Business partners are requested not to receive or provide any arrangements, gifts and money with public servants, clients and suppliers, aiming to obtain and/or maintain undue interests and favoured treatment. - Establish a management system and specific procedures to ensure anti-corruption.
-Also comply with laws and regulations related to anti-corruption in the countries/regions where business activities are conducted through continuous monitoring and internal audits.
+Business partners are requested not to receive or provide any arrangements, gifts and money with public servants, clients and suppliers, aiming to obtain and/or maintain undue interests and favoured treatment.

 1-4.
 Compliance with Competition Law